Third Unitarian Church: Past ministers (including a few highlights from their ministries)

 1932-1941: Edwin H. Wilson.
 During Wilson's ministry, the church constructed a new building (as described above).

 1941-1969: Edwin T. Buehrer.
 During Buehrer's ministry, the congregation grew.
 An expansion of the building as designed by William Fyfe was completed in 1956 (as described above).
 During Buehrer's ministry, Andrene Kauffman created several murals for the sanctuary (as described above).
+In 1965 Pageant Press published Rev. Buehrer's "The Changing Climate of Religion: Humanist Sermon-Essays."
 In 1971, the 129-page book The Art of Being by Edwin T. Buehrer (1894-1969) was published as an all-church project by the Third Unitarian Church.
 The book consists of excerpts from addresses delivered by E.T (as he was known) during his 28 years of ministry at TUC.
 The excerpts illustrate the basic tenets of his faith, his appreciation of his fellow human beings, and his concern for their welfare.
 Dana McLean Greeley, Past President of the Unitarian Universalist Association of America, said of E. T.: “His rationalism, his mysticism, and his pragmatism were mixed in him in perfect balance.”